 If your child was born in the time of autumn leaves and pumpkin spice lattes, then you’ll be thrilled to learn How To Throw A Pumpkin Patch Themed Party where all things are orange and warm.
 It’s simple, it’s fun and it can be done yourself or by a pro.
 Sometimes it’s super stressful to plan a kids party, so you’re going to love the ease of this theme.
+Today we are covering the party location, activities, food and invitations.
+Let’s get started.

 You can host this party at home, of course, but you can also try out your local park or pumpkin patch.
 A barn is also a pretty cool idea and perhaps the farm also has some animals the children can pet.
 If the weather is chilly, the barn with hay creates a cozy atmosphere.
 Some fairy lights can make it even more magical.
 You can also take the pumpkin theme into the warmer months with a cool kids picnic, courtesy of Picnic And Chill.
 They organize luxurious picnic set-ups in the California and Bay Areas, and also help with wedding coordination, table settings and balloons.
 Check out the Insta!